robertwenquan/nyu-course-assignment/web-search-engine/final/paper-draft.md

 Then we extend with the tradidtional approaches to the deep learning and use pre-trained and post-trained models to refine the mined image data in multiple steps.

+We can see from the deep learning pre-trained model by Clarifai, the accuracy of the crawled

 ### 2. Challenges in the image crawl

 We selected 25 common object and crawl them from various sources for images.
 Then human inspection is applied in order to measure the accuracy of the crawled data.